Kyle Higashioka Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in the league.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.

-- The Orioles' 4.04 team ERA ranks 12th across all league pitching staffs.
+- The Orioles have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 16th in baseball in home runs given up (56 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs allowed (58 total, 1.2 per game).

-- Bradish gets the start for the Orioles, his eighth of the season.
-He is 2-1 with a 3.90 ERA and 29 strikeouts through 32 1/3 innings pitched.
+- The Orioles will send Wells (3-1) to the mound for his ninth start of the season.
+He is 3-1 with a 2.94 ERA and 46 strikeouts through 52 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Los Angeles Angels, when he went 6 2/3 innings, allowing one earned run while giving up four hits.
+- The righty's most recent time out was on Thursday against the Los Angeles Angels, when he threw five innings, surrendering three earned runs while allowing six hits.

-- The 26-year-old has amassed an ERA of 3.90, with 8.1 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.